mmz33/mmz33.github.io/_posts/2020-09-05-cuda-notes.md

 - Reading from constant memory could be slower than global memory in case many threads request reads for different addresses
 - Constant memory can be useful for an important application called "Ray Tracing."
-Briefly, the idea is output 3D objects in a 2D image taking into consideration light, shades, objects material, etc. Constant memory can be used to cache the objects in the environment which make if fast for threads to access them
+Briefly, the idea is to output 3D objects in a 2D image taking into consideration light, shades, objects material, etc. Constant memory can be used to cache the objects in the environment which make if fast for threads to access them